Skip to main content

 • PONTES Undergraduate Research Program

-Through the CAPES-Brazil Agriculture PhD Program that began in fall 2021, the Brazilian government and Purdue fund up to 10 doctoral students in Purdue’s College of Agriculture each year.
-The program aims to encourage scientific exchange and increase academic expertise of Brazilian professionals in the field of agriculture.
-Each year, CAPES issues a call for applications, and prospective candidates must first be selected through a rigorous CAPES pre-selection process.
-Finalists then follow the standard graduate admissions process for the Purdue department to which they are applying for final consideration.
-Learn more about applying to the CAPES program here.
+Through the CAPES-Brazil Agriculture PhD Program that began in fall 2021, the Brazilian government and Purdue co-funded up to 10 doctoral students in Purdue’s College of Agriculture each year.
+The program aimed to encourage scientific exchange and increase academic expertise of Brazilian professionals in the field of agriculture.